Xudong-Huang/rcu_list/README.md

 - `remove_after`: Remove the element after the entry.
 - `remove_ahead`: Remove the element ahead the entry.
 - `deref`: Read the value of the current element.
+- `is_removed`: Check if the element is removed from the list.
 - `next`: Get the next entry in the list.